Viktorostermann/Victor_C.V/README.md

 ## Hi there !

-Victor Miletic is a Information Systems Engineering.
+Victor Miletic is a Information Systems Engineering, a passionate aspiring Full-Stack developer and a technology blockchain enthusiast.

 - 🌱 I’m currently learning a FullStack Master of Software Development (ConquerBlocks - España).
 English and Croatian lenguaje (Ilades - Argentina).
 - 👯 I’m looking to collaborate on: Software Development Backend-FrontEnd / Deployment and automation with Arduino